vahabahmadvand/EditorUtilityExtension-Doc/README.md

 # Add a new custom category in the **Place Actors** Panel

-The latest version of the plugin has a feature which give a opportunity to add a custom category to the Place Actors panel for whos wants to have a curated list of actors to place into the map.
+The latest version of the plugin includes a feature that allows users to add a custom category to the Place Actors panel for those who want to create a curated list of actors to place on the map.

 ![alt text](Docs/PlaceActorSettings.png)